-To be considered for Amherst College financial aid for the 2014-2015 academic year, residents of the United States, Canada, or Puerto Rico must submit the following materials:
+To be considered for Amherst College financial aid for the 2017-2018 academic year, all fnancial aid applicants must submit the following materials:

-Complete the Financial Aid PROFILE form for 2014-2015 and submit it to the College Scholarship Service (CSS) of the College Board.
-Amherst College's CSS PROFILE code number is 3003.
-Registration guides and worksheets are available from secondary schools or the Office of Financial Aid.
+Complete the Financial Aid PROFILE form for 2017-2018 and submit it to the College Scholarship Service (CSS) of the College Board.
+Amherst College’s CSS PROFILE code number is 3003.
+The PROFILE form is available as of October 1, 2016.
+Spring 2017 transfer applicants should complete the 2016-17 PROFILE form.

 If your parents are separated or divorced, the PROFILE form should be completed by you and the parent with whom you live (i.e., your "custodial" parent).
 Your other parent (i.e., "non-custodial" parent) must complete the CSS Non-Custodial Parent PROFILE.